Surface elevation errors in finite element Stokes models for glacier evolution: Abstract error estimate for finite element approximation of VIs

-For such unilateral problems we may bypass the issue by using a monotone nodal operator (Figure \ref{fig:nonadmissible}, right), defined as follows.
-Assume $P_1$ elements and a continuous obstacle $\psi$.
-For a given triangulation $\cT_h$ and node $x_i$ let
+For unilateral obstacle problems and $P_1$ or $Q_1$ elements we may force $\cK_h\subset\cK$ by using a monotone restriction operator \cite{BuelerFarrell2024}, defined as follows.
+For a node $x_i$ let $N_i$ be the union of elements adjacent to $x_i$.
+Define $R_h^{\oplus}b\in\cX_h$ by